-We live in a time where every image, every picture, every moment lives on our phones.
+We live in a time where every image, every picture, and every moment lives on our phones.
 On our computers.
 In the cloud.
 On hard drives.
 We take more pictures than ever, but we print less.

 More and more, I see wedding clients opt out of the wedding album.
 They have truthful, viable reasons to say no to a book.
-They want to save money, they just "need" the digital files, they'll make their own album.
+They want to save money, they just "need" the digital files, and they'll make their own album.
 Year after year I hear from past clients that they never made that book.
 They can't remember where their USB drive of digital files is.
 They haven't printed a single image from their wedding.

 Every time I hear of a client choosing to not invest in an album, I think of a few stories.

 I don't live near my parents.
 They're in the south, and I live up north.
 When I visit, however, I always take a trip down memory lane by opening up the side table in the living room and pulling out the albums.
 Page after page, it's the history of my family.
-Each image, printed and carefully adhered under a sticky layer of plastic.
+Each image is printed and carefully adhered under a sticky layer of plastic.
 My childhood.
 My brother.
 My parents, when they were younger than I am now.
-An entire history, preserved forever.
+An entire history preserved forever.

 I was married once before.
 Out of that marriage came my two beautiful daughters and years of warm memories.
-The album from that wedding sits downstairs, marring up the pristine white shelves of a bookcase with it's cheap black cover.
+The album from that wedding sits downstairs, marring up the pristine white shelves of a bookcase with its cheap black cover.
 Every time I pick it up, it turns my hands and the shelves black.
 It is made of "aristohyde", a non-leather option that bleeds all over everything it touches.
 When I look through that book, I see two incredibly young people who had no idea what life was hurtling towards them.
 I see the parents of my children.
 I see my memories, and I love them.
-I will keep that album always, for myself, for my children (despite the goo it leaves all over my shelves).
+I will keep that album always, for myself, and for my children (despite the goo it leaves all over my shelves).